figment-networks/polkadothub-proxy/README.md

 # Polkadothub Proxy

 ## Description
 This is a proxy for Polkadot node which uses polkadot-js as a client.
-This API uses gRPC to communicate with clients.
+Under the hood, it uses gRPC to communicate with users of this proxy.

 ## Usage (without Docker)
 ### Install packages